ngerritsen/wecodetheweb-hexo/source/_posts/improving-code-quality-using-eslint.md

 ## Getting started with ESLint

 Although this article is not about the basics of [ESLint](http://eslint.org/), I will take a moment to show you how to get started.
-First of all install ESLint globally to get started.
+First of all install ESLint globally.
 Make sure you have [Node.js](https://nodejs.org/en/) on your machine and run the following command from the terminal:

 ```bash
 npm install eslint -g